smorad/um_cisc_7404/02_bandits.typ

 - Probability for each outcome $P(omega); quad forall omega in Omega$ #pause
 - The random variable for each outcome $cal(X)(omega); quad forall omega in Omega$ #pause
 - The expected value $bb(E)[cal(X)]$ #pause
-- How much money you should make after 1000 plays #pause
+- How much money the gambler loses after 1000 plays #pause

 Make sure the expected value is *negative but near zero*: #pause
 - Negative: The player loses money and you win money #pause